 VERY IMPORTANT TO KNOW ABOUT ATHENS

-• Best Area To Stay in Athens: Plaka is the best area to stay in Athens (see hotels in Plaka) but also Kolonaki, Petralona, Monastiraki and Koukaki are all great and safe areas to stay.
-Plaka is definitely the most touristic area but it is also the most picturesque of them all.
-Avoid areas such as Exarcheia, Gyzi, Plateia Vathis, Kypseli, Omonoia Square as they are considered less safe.
+- Best Area to Stay in Athens: Plaka is the best area to stay in Athens (see hotels in Plaka), but Kolonaki, Petralona, Monastiraki, and Koukaki are also great and safe areas to stay.
+Plaka is definitely the most touristic area, but it is also the most picturesque.
+Avoid areas such as Exarcheia, Gyzi, Plateia Vathis, Kypseli, and Omonoia Square, as they are considered less safe.

-• Safest place to stay in Athens: Plaka, Kolonaki, Koukaki, Monastiraki and all the areas around Acropolis (Thission, Petralona, Filopappou) are considered super safe.
-Syntagma Square is not so safe as it is usually the epicentre of demonstrations and riots.
-Also, Exarcheia, Kypseli, Gyzi and Omonoia are less safe.
-They are definitely worth your visit though!
+- Safest place to stay in Athens: Plaka, Kolonaki, Koukaki, Monastiraki, and all the areas around the Acropolis (Thission, Petralona, Filopappou) are considered super safe.
+Syntagma Square is not as safe as it is usually the epicentre of demonstrations and riots.
+Also, Exarcheia, Kypseli, Gyzi, and Omonoia are less safe.
+They are worth your visit, though!

-• How many days do you need in Athens: if you are in a rush, 2 nights in Athens should be ok, but if you want to explore the city more, then I suggest you spend 4-5 nights.
-But in general you will be better off visiting a greek island and spend more time on the beach!
+- How many days do you need in Athens?
+If you are in a rush, 2 nights should be fine, but if you want to explore the city more, I suggest you spend 4-5 nights.
+In general, you will be better off visiting a Greek island and spending more time on the beach!

-• How to Move Around in Athens: if you stay in Plaka, Monastiraki, Koukaki, Petralona, Thission or Kolonaki then everything will be in 30 mins walking distance but if you really want to move around then you should hop on the Athens Metro which is very safe, clean and reliable
+- How to Move Around in Athens: if you stay in Plaka, Monastiraki, Koukaki, Petralona, Thission, or Kolonaki, then everything will be within 30 minutes walking distance, but if you want to move around, then you should hop on the Athens Metro, which is very safe, clean, and reliable.

-• What is the best area to stay in Athens on a budget: You can find excellent amazing budget hotels even Plaka or even around Acropolis temple.
-Athens is a very budget friendly city and you can find a great appartment / flat in the center of Athens with less than 50 euros per night!
-Kolonaki and Plaka areas in general are more expensive though.
+- What is the best area to stay in Athens on a budget?
+You can find excellent, amazing budget hotels in Plaka or around the Acropolis temple.
+Athens is a very budget-friendly city, and you can find a great apartment / flat in the center of Athens for less than 50 euros per night!
+Kolonaki and Plaka areas in general are more expensive, though.

-• Is it safe to walk in Athens at night?
-Yes, in general it is as long as you avoid certain areas (Areas around Omonoia Square, Gyzi, Exarcheia, Syggrou Street etc).
-I have never felt threatened in Athens but common sense should be applied everywhere you travel…
+- Is it safe to walk in Athens at night?
+Yes, it is generally safe as long as you avoid certain areas (Areas around Omonoia Square, Gyzi, Exarcheia, Syggrou Street, etc.).
+I have never felt threatened in Athens, but common sense should be applied everywhere you travel…

 Why would you want to stay in Athens?

-There are 2 main reasons why you would want to stay in Athens for a few days:
+There are two main reasons why you would want to stay in Athens for a few days:

-• It has some of the most significant archaeological sites, museums and cultural events in the world (especially in the summer with all the festivals that are happening)
+- It has some of the most significant archaeological sites, museums, and cultural events in the world (especially in the summer, with all the happening festivals).

-• You are flying from outside of Europe (like the US, Canada or Australia) and Athens is your stop before taking a flight or a ferry to an island like Santorini, Mykonos or Crete
+- If you are flying from outside of Europe (like the US, Canada, or Australia), Athens is your stop before taking a flight or a ferry to an island like Santorini, Mykonos, or Crete.

-Athens is a city of more than 4 million people and it will be quite naive to think that you can explore all of its neighbourhoods and areas in a few days.
+Athens is a city of more than 4 million people, and it would be pretty naive to think you could explore all its neighbourhoods and areas in a few days.

 So, here is my suggestion for Athens:

-• If you are heading to one of the greek islands (like Santorini or Mykonos), this is your first time in Greece and you only include Athens because your flight doesn’t go directly to an island then you only need to stay 2 nights in Athens.
-You will then see the basics like Acropolis, Plaka, Monastiraki and Syntagma Square and then…you will be off to a marvellous sunny island!
+- If you are heading to one of the Greek islands (like Santorini or Mykonos), this is your first time in Greece, and you only include Athens because your flight doesn’t go directly to an island, then you only need to stay 2 nights in Athens.
+You will then see the basics like the Acropolis, Plaka, Monastiraki, and Syntagma Square, and then…you will be off to a marvellous sunny island!

-• If you really want to dive into the history of Greece and Athens while visiting more areas and neighbourhoods then I suggest you stay at least 4 nights in Athens.
-You will then be able to visit less touristic areas, visit more hidden museums and also take a ride to the marvellous Athens Riviera seaside areas (southern suburbs like Glyfada, Vouliagmeni, Varkiza)
+- If you want to dive into the history of Greece and Athens while visiting more areas and neighbourhoods, I suggest staying at least 4 nights in Athens.
+You will then be able to see less touristic areas, visit more hidden museums, and also take a ride to the marvellous Athens Riviera seaside areas (southern suburbs like Glyfada, Vouliagmeni, Varkiza)

-• If you are really NOT interested at all in visiting museums, archaeological sites, cultural events (such as the famous summer Greek Festival) and you can’t wait for the time you will be next to a pool or a beach bar then DO NOT STAY AT ALL in Athens.
-Yes, it’d be nice to spend a few days there but you will be bored to death and at the end it will feel like a waste of time since you will only have limited time in Greece in total.
-You should rather spend more days at an island or any oher beach side resort.
+- If you are NOT interested at all in visiting museums, archaeological sites, cultural events (such as the famous summer Greek Festival) and you can’t wait for the time you will be next to a pool or a beach ba,r then DO NOT STAY AT ALL in Athens.
+Yes, it’d be nice to spend a few days there, but you will be bored to death, and in the end, it will feel like a waste of time since you will only have limited time in Greece.
+Instead, you should spend more days on an island or at another beachside resort.

 CONCLUSION

-Athens is one of the most exciting cities in Europe and one with thousands of years of history.
-Its modern urban environment is definitely not one to admire but with the addition of the Athens Metro and lost of impressive renovated or newly built hotels it’s now an excellent destination for a few days, to explore and discover some of the most impressive archaeological monuments of the western civilisation.
-The best hotel in Athens is Coco-Mat Athens BC in my opinion and it is one that won’t break the bank either.
-The area that is located is very close to Acropolis and overall it’s got amazing reviews from verified guests ion Booking.com.
+Athens is one of the most exciting cities in Europe and has thousands of years of history.
+Its modern urban environment is not one to admire.
+Still, with the addition of the Athens Metro and the loss of impressive renovated or newly built hotels, it’s now an excellent destination for a few days to explore and discover some of the most impressive archaeological monuments of Western civilization.